 Unfortunately, Texas isn’t one of them.

 It will be a happy day when the entire map is swathed in green, the sign of low flu activity.
-But that time isn’t here yet and it is still important for people to guard against the disease that, according to a Houston Chronicle report, has killed more than 4,000 Texans during the past few months.
+But that time isn’t here yet and it is still important for people to guard against the disease that, according to the Texas Department of State Health Services, has killed more than 46,000 Texans during the past few months.

 Texas was among the first few states to experience high disease activity this flu season, and it is among those that are now at the highest level.
 According to a recent NBC report, the state is now suffering a second wave of flu, with Type B becoming more dominant.
 The earlier dominant type was Type A.